weepee-org/openshift-static-web/README.md

-# openshift-apache-php
+# openshift-static-web

-Template for running a apache php on a container based on alpine linux/openshift/docker.
+Template for running a apache on a container based on alpine linux/openshift/docker.

 ### Installation